OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 }
 ```

-The query statement would return all credentials when accessing `content://sg.vp.owasp_mobile.provider.College/students`.
-Prepared statements<sup>[4]</sup> need to be used to avoid the SQL injection, but ideally also input validation should be applied<sup>[3]</sup>.
+The query statement when providing a STUDENT_ID is prone to SQL injection, when accessing `content://sg.vp.owasp_mobile.provider.College/students`.
+Obviously [prepared statements](https://www.owasp.org/index.php/SQL_Injection_Prevention_Cheat_Sheet "OWASP SQL Injection Cheat Sheet") need to be used to avoid the SQL injection, but ideally also [input validation](https://www.owasp.org/index.php/Input_Validation_Cheat_Sheet "OWASP Input Validation Cheat Sheet") should be applied to only process input that the app is expecting.

 #### Dynamic Analysis